 If I recall correctly, “Deliverance Boy” didn’t make ANY schedule that day.
 For as we were doing the stare-down routine, another agent called the security folks and they quickly whisked his big (redneck) ass out of the terminal, and off to a local lock-up.
 I spent the remainder of that day trying to sort out what had happened.
 We, of course, had seen our share of pissed off customers while flying at this little airline, but none that had gone from zero to homicide in the snap of a finger!
 Would he have actually committed bodily harm?
 I guess I’ll never know, but that was indeed a first for me.
 I subsequently never heard what became of him.
 I sometimes wonder if he’s still tied to a stump somewhere in northwest Arkansas.
 Shudder.

 The next is one of my favorites, for it has all the makings of a good “Funniest Home Videos” type story.
 This buffoon was a classic, and each time I recall his little display, I can’t help but chuckle a bit.
-The year was 1988, I had made it to “the show” and was flying as a Second Officer (or Flight Engineer if you will) on the magnificent Boeing 747 for Northwest Airlines.
+The year was 1988, I had made it to “the show” and was flying for Northwest Orient Airlines as a Second Officer (or Flight Engineer if you will) on the magnificent time machine known as the Boeing 747.
 Although the job as the third pilot was mostly very boring, there were times when it was anything but.
 This was one of those times.

 (A Northwest Boeing 747-200 taxiing for launch at London’s Gatwick Airport.
 Photograph courtesy of Kevin Colbran.)